gaomd/subv/README.md

 Subv redesigns V2EX.com.

-It's currently designed/developed as an extension to Google Chrome, later I will add UserScript option.
+It's currently designed/developed as an extension to Google Chrome, maybe later I will add UserScript option.

 Use
 ---